norah-mohammed/2024-25_GP_25/README.md

 ### Technology Used

-#### Blockchain Technology (Ethereum): Ensures the immutability and security of transaction records across the supply chain.
+- **Blockchain Technology (Ethereum)**: Ensures the immutability and security of transaction records across the supply chain.
 Each transaction, from manufacturer to retailer, is recorded on the blockchain, offering full traceability of products.

-#### Smart Contracts: Facilitates automated processes such as order acceptance, shipment status updates, and temperature validation.
+- **Smart Contracts**: Facilitates automated processes such as order acceptance, shipment status updates, and temperature validation.
 These contracts ensure that predefined conditions, like temperature limits, are met before proceeding with transactions.

-#### Web-based Interface: Built using modern web technologies, the platform allows manufacturers, distributors, and retailers to access the system from anywhere, ensuring a seamless user experience.

-#### Truffle and Ganache: Used for developing, testing, and deploying smart contracts on the blockchain.
+- **Truffle and Ganache**: Used for developing, testing, and deploying smart contracts on the blockchain.

 ### Setting up Local Development

 #### Step 1: Installation and Setup